enanomapper/tutorials/RRegrs/RRegrs.md

 noCores =0, i S p l i t T i m e s =2, noYrand=2)

 The RRegrs call uses all available CPU cores for the complex methods, 2 splittings, 2 Y-randomizations, and all the regression methods.Table 1 presents the execution times on an Win-dows 8.1 64bit with i7-4790 CPU (3.60GHz, 4 cores, 8 logical cores), 16G RAM. repeatedcv rep-resents the 10-fold cross-validation.
 The total execution time was 11.63 minutes.
 The most important files into the working folder are:

-•Data set file = ds.House.csv (Fig. 1).
+* Data set file = ds.House.csv (Fig. 1).
 First column represents the predicted variable (depen-dent variable) and the other 13 columns are the original features.

-•Parameter file = Parameters.csv (Fig. 2).
+* Parameter file = Parameters.csv (Fig. 2).
 It contains all the parameters used to run RRegrs function.

-•RRegrsResAllSplits.csv = Statistics for all data set splitting, method and CV type (Fig. 3)
+* RRegrsResAllSplits.csv = Statistics for all data set splitting, method and CV type (Fig. 3)

-•RRegsResAvgs.csv = Averages statistics by method/CV type (Fig. 4)
+* RRegsResAvgs.csv = Averages statistics by method/CV type (Fig. 4)

-•RRegrsResBest.csv = Detailed statistics for the automatically best model (best R2 in test dataset with minimum RMSE)
+* RRegrsResBest.csv = Detailed statistics for the automatically best model (best R2 in test dataset with minimum RMSE

-16

-•Comparison plots = DifModels.R2.iSplits.1.pdf (Fig. 5), DifModels.RMSE.iSplits.1.pdf (Fig. 6), ModelsComp.iSplits.1.pdf (Fig. 7), DifModels.R2.iSplits.2.pdf, DifModels.RMSE.iSplits.2.pdf, ModelsComp.iSplits.2.pdf.
+* Comparison plots = DifModels.R2.iSplits.1.pdf (Fig. 5), DifModels.RMSE.iSplits.1.pdf (Fig. 6), ModelsComp.iSplits.1.pdf (Fig. 7), DifModels.R2.iSplits.2.pdf, DifModels.RMSE.iSplits.2.pdf, ModelsComp.iSplits.2.pdf

-•ResBestF,”.repeatedcv.split”,i,”.pdf” = Best model plots only for repeatedcv
+* ResBestF,”.repeatedcv.split”,i,”.pdf” = Best model plots only for repeatedc

-•ResBestF,”.Yrand.Hist.pdf” = Best model Y-randomization plot
+* ResBestF,”.Yrand.Hist.pdf” = Best model Y-randomization plo
 Additional files are presented for each regression method such as CSV detailed statistics and PDF plots.
 One PNG is created (ds.scaled.NoCorrs.csv.corrs.png) in order to show the correlated features in the original dataset (Fig. 8).
 The initial names of the features have been replaced with V2-V14.

 Figure 1: Boston House data set header.